 The most common demonstrative adjectives are this, that, these and those.
 The demonstrative adjective in a sentence will come just before a noun or pronoun and tell you which one it is specifically modifying.

-The primary singular form of these adjectives are as follows:
+The primary singular forms of demonstrative adjectives are:

-The aforementioned adjectives are certainly not the only ones in the English language.
-Others include the pairs “the one" (sometimes just "one") and "the other,” and "the former" and "the latter."
-These words are used to refer to two things that have already been named in a sentence.
-Here are some examples of these special pairs of demonstrative adjectives in sentences.
+Along with these common demonstrative adjectives there are some special pairs of demonstratives: "the one" (sometimes just "one") and "the other;" and "the former" and "the latter."
+These pairs are used to refer to two things that have already been named in a sentence.
+Here are some examples:

+It seems funny to think of numbers as adjectives, right?
+Well, ordinal numbers (such as third, fourth, fifth) can act as demonstrative adjectives.
 There are an infinite number of these adjectives.
-You can usually pick one that represents a number because, with a few exceptions, these are the ones that end in -th.
-These special adjectives are called ordinal numbers.
+You can usually spot them because, with a few exceptions, these are the ones that end in -th.
+Let's take a look at a few examples.

 If you think about it, we use demonstrative adjectives often in our daily lives.
 They help us define our focus by saying things like, "This dress is beautiful," or, "That armchair is ugly."
 Who knew this, that, first, and fourteenth could all be used as adjectives!

 Now that you're familiar with demonstrative adjectives discover more about their siblings demonstrative pronouns.
 If you've been confused about the difference between the two before, you won't be any longer.